abnore/Picasso/README.md

 > [!NOTE]
 > Picasso is intentionally minimal and built for use with [Canopy](https://github.com/abnore/Canopy.git), but can be used standalone in other C projects.
 ---

-##  Project Status

-Picasso is **actively under development** and part of a learning-oriented project.
-It is stable enough for small-scale use, but the API is still evolving and subject to change.

-> [!WARNING]
-> Not production-ready.
-The API is not stable and may change frequently.

-> [!TIP]
-> Great for understanding pixel-level rendering and alpha blending in pure C!

 ---